RTippin/messenger/docs/Calling.md

 ],
 ```

 - Video calling is disabled by default.
-If enabled, you must set the driver implementation within our published `MessengerServiceProvider` (or any service providers boot method).
+If enabled, you must set the driver implementation within the published `MessengerServiceProvider` (or any service providers boot method).
-  - Our [NullVideoBroker][link-video-broker] will be set as the default [VideoDriver][link-video-driver].
+  - The [NullVideoBroker][link-video-broker] will be set as the default [VideoDriver][link-video-driver].
-- You must create your own [VideoDriver][link-video-driver] implementation if you wish to interact with your chosen 3rd party service.
+- You must create your own [VideoDriver][link-video-driver] implementation if you wish to interact with your 3rd party video provider of choice.
-- We provide an event subscriber ([CallSubscriber][link-call-subscriber]) to listen and react to calling events.
+- Provided is an event subscriber ([CallSubscriber][link-call-subscriber]) to listen and react to calling events.
 You may choose to enable it, whether it puts jobs on the queue or not, and which queue channel its jobs are dispatched on.

 ---